-Broadly, the Shahani group will use synchrotron- and laboratory-based methods, including X-ray tomography and diffraction, to peer into the growth dynamics of crystals in realtime.
+Broadly, the Shahani group employs synchrotron- and laboratory-based methods, including X-ray tomography and diffraction, to peer into the growth dynamics of crystals in realtime.
 Such studies would not be possible without the great strides in data sampling and reconstruction, computer hardware and storage, and algorithms for processing Big Data in a massively parallel environment.
 It is anticipated that our in situ and multimodal approach will provide a fresh lens for solving age-old conundrums in the field of crystal growth.
 Below, we outline our particular interests.

 Growth of semiconductor crystals